ymollard/python-advanced-slides/exercises.md

 Create a synchronous version of the simulator in which only 1 single move can be played on a board at a time in the entire crowd of participants.
 Implement the following:
 - A `Chessmaster` class with method `think_and_play(self, round: "Round", opponent: "Player")` that waits 1 sec to simulate the player's move
 - A `Round` class with method `play(self, opponent_id: int)` that allows the player and then the master to think-and-play.
-- A `Player` class with method `think_and_play(self, round: "Round", opponent: "Player")` that waits 5 secs to simualte the player's move
+- A `Player` class with method `think_and_play(self, round: "Round", opponent: "Player")` that waits 5 secs to simulate the player's move
 - A `Simulator` class with a single function `main()` being the entry point

 Run a simulation between 3 players against the master, playing 2 rounds each.
 Report the overall simulation time (*see figure next page*).

 ---